-The assessment has also identified the potential for positive effects arising as a result of schemes (AFF-RTR-WRZ1-4010 and AFF-RTR-WRZ4-4011) interacting to improve water levels and flow rates, improve habitats and improve low flows and chemistry within the Thames (Evenlode to Thame, Wallingford to Caversham, and Reading to Cookham)Surface Water Bodies.
+The assessment has also identified the potential for positive effects arising as a result of schemes (AFF-RTR-WRZ1-4010 and AFF-RTR-WRZ4-4011) interacting to improve habitats and improve low flows and chemistry within the Thames (Evenlode to Thame, Wallingford to Caversham, and Reading to Cookham) Surface Water Bodies.

 Overall the assessment has also found that there are low risks arising (predominantly through construction phases), of cumulative adverse effects regarding the SEA topics relating to biodiversity and landscape and visual amenity.
-Sensitive receptors found to be at low risk are the Kent Downs AONB, Chilterns AONB, Surrey Hills AONB, North Wessex Downs AONB, South West London Waterbodies Ramsar and SPA, and the Little Wittenham SAC and SSSI.
+Sensitive receptors found to be at low risk are the Kent Downs AONB, Chilterns AONB, Surrey Hills AONB, North Wessex Downs AONB and South West London Waterbodies Ramsar and SPA.